Attorney & HS Head Football Coach Rob Doyle '82 is Profiled

 Access the complete story here.

 Robert J. Doyle started at quarterback for three seasons and broke Tiger season marks in attempts, completions, yards passing and touchdown passes, and twice tied the school record of four TD passes in one game.
-His senior season, Doyle led his team to a 9-1 and a #9 ranking in the final NCAA Division III poll.
+His senior season, Doyle led his team to a 9-1 record and a #9 ranking in the final NCAA Division III poll.
 He was inducted into the DePauw Athletic Hall of Fame in 1999; the 1981 team was inducted last fall. (at right: Coach Nick Mourouzis with Doyle at the 1999 Hall of Fame induction)

 Learn more in this previous story.Back